swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 }
 ```

-This logic is the same as the internal implementation of the `resolve(id:as:)` method only that we don't have a need to validate the specific type of the actor - this will be handled by the Swift runtime in `executeDistributedTarget`'s implementation the target of the call which we'll explain in the next section.
+This logic is the same as the internal implementation of the `resolve(id:as:)` method only that we don't have a need to validate the specific type of the actor — this will be handled by the Swift runtime in `executeDistributedTarget`'s implementation the target of the call which we'll explain in the next section.

 #### Recipient: The `executeDistributedTarget` method

-Invoking a distributed method is a tricky task, and involves a lot of type demangling, opening existential types, forming specific generic invocations and tightly managing all of that in order to avoid un-necessary heap allocations to pass the decoded arguments to the target function etc..
-After iterating over multiple designs, we decided to expose a single `DistributedActorSystem.executeDistributedTarget` entry point which efficiently performs all the above operations.
+Invoking a distributed method is a tricky task, and involves a lot of type demangling, opening existential types, forming specific generic invocations and tightly managing all of that in order to avoid un-necessary heap allocations to pass the decoded arguments to the target function, etc. After iterating over multiple designs, we decided to expose a single `DistributedActorSystem.executeDistributedTarget` entry point which efficiently performs all the above operations.

 Thanks to abstracting the decoding logic into the `DistributedTargetInvocationDecoder` type, all deserialization can be made directly from the buffers that were received from the underlying network transport.
-The `executeDistributedTarget` method has no opinion about what serialization mechanism is used either, and any mechanism–be it `Codable` or other external serialization systems–can be used, allowing distributed actor systems developers to implement whichever coding strategy they choose, potentially directly from the buffers obtained from the transport layer.
+The `executeDistributedTarget` method has no opinion about what serialization mechanism is used either, and any mechanism — be it `Codable` or other external serialization systems — can be used, allowing distributed actor systems developers to implement whichever coding strategy they choose, potentially directly from the buffers obtained from the transport layer.

 The `executeDistributedTarget` method is defined as: